misterfish/stick/README.md

 	import { map, } from 'ramda'
 	import { filter, } from 'lodash/fp'
-	import { ifPredicate, } from 'stick'
+	import { ifPredicate, } from 'stick-js'

 The stick idiom will still work, as long as the functions are curried and data-last.